-The Brisbane Grove area is identified as having the potential for 132 dwellings in Council's Housing Strategy.
-This includes a planning proposal on land at 137 Brisbane Grove Road (PP-2024-291) (21 lots) which was issued a Gateway Determination not to proceed in November 2024 due to concerns about safe occupation and efficient evacuation of the site during flooding events.
-The proponent lodged an application for a Gateway Review on 24 January 2025 (GR-2025-2) which will be reported to the Independent Planning Commission separately.
+The Brisbane Grove Road area is identified as having the potential for 132 dwellings in Goulburn Mulwaree Council's Urban and Fringe Housing Strategy.
+This includes a planning proposal on land at "Allfarthing" 2 Brisbane Grove Road (PP-2024-295) (14 dwellings) which is shown in red on Figure 3.
+This planning proposal which was issued a Gateway Determination not to proceed in November

+2024 due to concerns about safe occupation and efficient evacuation of the site during flooding events.
+The proponent lodged an application for a Gateway Review on 24 January 2025 (GR-2025-3) which has been referred to the Independent Planning Commission for consideration.